tetratelabs/istio-distro.io/content/en/community/event/tid-episode-015/index.md

 ---
 title: 'Episode 12: How I started contributing to Istio and Envoy'
-description: 'Join us on September 30th for the next Istio weekly episode where we will talk with Istio maintainer Aditya Prerepa.'
+description: 'Join us on October 1st for the next Istio weekly episode where we will talk with Istio maintainer Aditya Prerepa.'
 categories: "event"
 image: 'images/events/episode-015-thumbnail.jpg'
 eventLink: 'https://www.youtube.com/watch?v=o3Fi6nwuuiI'